Reconstructing the variability of the ocean’s largest oxygen-deficient zone

 โ

 The AMG lab studies climate, oceanographic and biogeochemical changes during the Anthropocene.
-We primarily use corals as high-resolution archives to reconstruct past changes in ocean propertiesover the past centuries.
-In recent years, we have focussed on the study of the variability of the Oxygen Deficient Zones of the ocean, the extend and frequency of mesophotic coral bleaching events and the impacts of anthropogenic activities on the ocean's Nitrogen cycle.
+We primarily use corals as high-resolution archives to reconstruct past changes in ocean properties over the past centuries.
+In recent years, we have focussed on the study of the variability of the Oxygen Deficient Zones of the ocean, the analysis of the drivers of the Great Atlantic Sargassum Belt, the extend and frequency of mesophotic coral bleaching events and the impacts of anthropogenic activities on the ocean's Nitrogen cycle.

 Bleaching and mortality of Mesophotic coral reefs in the Eastern Tropical Pacific